Exterior Painting

 For paint and stains to stick and achieve uniform coverage, all surfaces must be dry, dull, and clean!

-Depending on the surface we are beautifying, we may use a verity of tools such as wire-brushes, dusters, power-washers, scrapers, and vacuums.
-We knock off spider webs and dust off debris.
-During this time we may remove shutters and hanging planter chains.
-Patio furniture is moved away from the work areas.
+Depending on the surface we are beautifying, we may use a verity of tools such as wire-brushes and sanders, dusters, scrapers, and vacuums.
+We knock off cobwebs and dust off debris.
+If we are painting the gutters, we use this time to thoroughly hand wash and rinse the outside areas of the eavestrough.

-STEP 3
+STAGE 3

 Weather Permitting, We Begin Painting